float3/float3.github.io/content/blog/post5.md

 +++
-title = "Flashing the Firmware of a SteamVR Dongle" date = 2024-02-14 updated = 2023-02-14
+title = "Flashing the Firmware and Bootloader of a Steam Controller Dongle" date = 2024-02-14 updated = 2023-02-14
 +++

-This blog is based on this [guide](https://github.com/ykeara/SteamVR-Dongle-Flash) by ykeara;
-Instructions on how to flash the bootloader provided by [Ben Jackson](https://ben.com)
+This post is based on this [guide](https://github.com/ykeara/SteamVR-Dongle-Flash) by ykeara and Instructions on how to flash the bootloader provided by [Ben Jackson](https://ben.com)

-# Repurposing Steam Controller Dongles for SteamVR
+# Flashing the Firmware and Bootloader of a Steam Controller Dongle

 ## Requirements